Particle Physicist

 Rare-event searches

-Throughout my career I have also had the privilege of spending time at leading particle-physics laboratories, including CERN, Fermilab, the Laboratori Nazionali del Gran Sasso (LNGS), and J-PARC.
-These experiences shaped how I design experiments, handle ultra-rare signals, and turn tiny fluctuations into robust evidence.
+Over the years, I have worked at several major particle-physics laboratories, including CERN, Fermilab, the Laboratori Nazionali del Gran Sasso (LNGS), and J-PARC.
+These experiences have shaped how I think about experiments and data analysis, especially in searches for very rare processes.

 Outside the lab, sport is my recharge: I’m passionate about almost any discipline, but these days body combat and weightlifting empower me most, and I start every day with yoga.